SUMMER AND FALL ADULT LEARNING SERIES 2020

 Session 7: Going forward - a covenant of restoration and inclusion.

-These classes will be team taught and will be on Zoom until Covid infection rates diminish significantly.
+These classes will be team taught and will be on Zoom or Google Drive until Covid infection rates diminish significantly.

 This is far from exhaustive and theological books, once you stray from the mass market paperbacks, get expensive.